MicrosoftDocs/quantum-docs-pr/articles/libraries/applications.md

 ### Factoring ###
 The goal of factoring is to determine the two prime factors of integer $N$, where $N$ is an $n$-bit number.
-Factoring consists of the steps describe below.
+Factoring consists of the steps described below.
 The steps are split into three parts: a classical preprocessing routine (1-4); a quantum computing routine to find the order of $a \text{ mod } N$ (5); and a classical postprocessing routine to derive the prime factors from the order (6-9).

 The classical preprocessing routine consists of the following steps:
 1. If $N$ is even, return the prime factor $2$.